Prestonmwangi/Candy-Sales-Analysis/README.md

 # Candy Sales Analysis – Power BI Dashboard
+## Table of Contents
+- Project Overview
+- Business Problem
+- Project Objectives
+- Dashboard Pages
+    - Executive Sales & Margin Performance
+    - Logistics & Supply Chain Operations
+- Data Model & DAX
+ -Key Business Insights
+- How to Use
+- Tools

 ## Project Overview

-An interactive Power BI dashboard which analyzes sales performance, profitability, and supply chain operations.
-The report converts the transactional data into business insights covering the financial, operational, and geographic aspects.
+An interactive Power BI dashboard that provides a clear view of sales performance, profitability, and supply chain operations, transforming transactional data into actionable financial, operational, and geographic insights.

+## Business Problem

+The business requires a clear view of sales performance, profitability, product performance, and operations to identify key performance drivers and areas for improvement.

+## Project Objectives
+* Measure sales and profitability performance.
+* Identify top-performing products and locations.
+* Analyze order volume, costs, and average order value.
+* Track sales and profit trends over time.
+* Provide an interactive dashboard for data-driven decision-making.

 ## Dashboard Pages
 ### Executive Sales & Margin Performance

-The page gives a general overview of the business's financial performance, enabling stakeholders to evaluate revenue, profitability, target achievement, and the degree of sales concentration by geographic area.
-It compares revenue with targets for each division, monitors monthly revenue and gross profit margins, and identifies the cities and locations that are performing best.
+The page provides a high-level overview of the business's financial performance and profitability, enabling stakeholders to evaluate revenue generation, gross profit, profit margins, and sales performance across products and periods.
+It highlights the overall financial position of the business while making it easier to identify strong-performing product categories and sales trends.

 ![Executive Sales & Margin Performance](https://github.com/Prestonmwangi/Candy-Sales-Analysis/blob/main/Images/Executive%20Sales%20%26%20Margin%20Performance.png)
-*Executive overview showing revenue, profitability, target performance, monthly trends, and geographic sales performance.*
+*Executive overview showing revenue, gross profit, profit margin, product performance, and sales trends.*

 ### Logistics & Supply Chain Operations

-The page looks at **operational performance and order activity**, giving information about order volumes, costs, the average order value, and shipping patterns.
-It compares operational performance between divisions and geographic locations as well as showing how orders are distributed among different shipping modes.
+The page focuses on order activity and operational performance, providing insights into order volumes, total costs, average order value, and overall sales activity.
+It helps evaluate how efficiently orders are being generated and how costs relate to the volume and value of sales.

 ![Logistics Efficiency & Supply Chain Operations](https://github.com/Prestonmwangi/Candy-Sales-Analysis/blob/main/Images/Logistics%20Efficiency%20%26%20Supply%20Chain%20Operations.png)
-*Operational overview showing order volume, costs, average order value, shipping modes, and geographic order distribution.*
+*Operational overview showing order volume, costs, average order value, and overall sales activity.*

 ## Data Model & DAX

-It was built on a star schema with the Fact_Sales table supported by dimensions relating to customer, date, product, geography, and factory.
+The analysis was built using a star schema, with the sales data supported by related dimensions for products, dates, and other business attributes.

-The key measures in respect of the DAX are **Total Revenue, Total Cost, Gross Profit, Gross Profit Margin %, Total Orders, Average Order Value, Total Units Sold, and Total Target**.

-Key DAX measures include **Total Revenue, Total Cost, Gross Profit, Gross Profit Margin %, Total Orders, Average Order Value, Total Units Sold, and Total Target**.
+Key DAX measures include **Total Revenue, Total Cost, Gross Profit, Gross Profit Margin %, Total Orders, Average Order Value, and Total Units Sold.**

+These measures provide the foundation for evaluating the business's financial performance, profitability, and order activity throughout the dashboard.

 ## Key Business Insights

-* **Chocolate** leads in revenue and order volume.
-* Gross margins remain consistently strong across periods.
-* **Standard Class** is the dominant shipping method.
+* Strong overall profitability: $141.78K in revenue generated $93.44K in gross profit, resulting in a 65.91% gross profit margin.
+* Product performance is uneven: Sales and profitability vary across products, highlighting opportunities to prioritize high-performing products and investigate weaker performers.
+* Cost structure supports strong margins: $48.34K in total costs represents a relatively small proportion of revenue, supporting the business's strong overall gross margin.
-* Revenue is concentrated among a small number of high-performing cities.
+* Revenue concentration across products highlights potential dependency risks, where a small group of high-performing products particularly **chocolate** can account for a disproportionate share of sales.
+* Standard Class dominates shipping activity, indicating a strong reliance on the most commonly used delivery method.

 ## How to Use

-Open the `.pbix` file in **Power BI Desktop**, then use the Year and Division filters and dashboard navigation to explore the analysis.
-Selecting chart elements also enables cross-filtering across visuals.
+Open the .pbix file in Power BI Desktop, then use the available filters and dashboard navigation to explore the analysis.

+Selecting chart elements also enables cross-filtering across visuals, allowing users to investigate specific products, periods, and performance trends.

 ## Tools

-**Power BI · DAX · Power Query · Data Modeling · Data Visualization**
+**SQL · Power BI · DAX · Power Query · Data Modeling · Data Visualization**